 Please contact me about post tension tendon inspection services.

 TendonScan® units utilizes proprietary patented leading edge non-destructive testing (NDT) technology and comes in a 240 and 360 degree unit.
 For tendons that lay on the ground or are on the exterior of a wall the 240 degree unit is utilized.
 When the entire tendon is exposed the 360 degree unit can be utilized.
 Magnetic Flux Leakage is the industry’s newest NDT technologies that allows our inspectors to perform MRI like inspections of external bridge tendons.

 The magnetic flux unit locates section loss and corrosion and is currently the only inspection method that provides the amount of quantitative date to properly assess our ageing infrastructure.

 The most advanced nondestructive evaluation “NDE” of external tendons within a segmental bridge structure can show where tendons need to be immediately repaired or replaced.

-The average inspection team is composed of three personnel, the equipment weights 16 lbs., is self propelled, operates on battery power with wireless connectivity to the control station.
+The average inspection team is composed of two personnel, the equipment is lightweight, self propelled, operates on battery power with wireless connectivity to the control station.

 The inspections are real-time with minimum back office processing.
 TendonScan® provides the quantitative data the department of transportation requires to properly allocate their asset to conduct repairs in order of importance.
 An advanced condition assessment report is provided to the asset owner.

 Whether your project requires a baseline condition assessment, monitoring healthy tendons for preventative maintenance or locating corrosion, TendonScan® is the best method for inspecting post tension tendons known today.
 If you have any additional questions or would like to submit a scope of work for a price quote email: [email protected]